grantwinney/blog/content/posts/using-raw-string-literals-in-csharp/index.md

 Before we dig into them, let's take a brief look at what we had before that, and then see what new things they bring to the table.

+> The code in this post is available on [GitHub](https://github.com/grantwinney/CSharpDotNetFeatures/tree/master/C%23%2011/RawStringLiterals?ref=grantwinney.com), for you to use, extend, or just follow along while you read... and hopefully discover something new along the way!

 ## Quoted Strings

 Here's a normal, quoted string.
 They allow [escaped sequences](https://learn.microsoft.com/en-us/dotnet/standard/base-types/character-escapes-in-regular-expressions) such as tabs, newlines, quotes, etc. If we want a quote in the string, it has to be escaped: